steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. Inmates running the asylum: Although, this option may look like the previous option "architecture without architects", the difference is that nobody is really doing architecture.
 This often results in a complex architecture with a lot of cruft and long development cycles.

 Hohpe also suggests that different architecture maturity stages of an organization may require a different choices.
-For example, the "benevolent dictator" may be required when there is a lot of cruft accumulated before going over to the option "architecture without architects".
+For example, the "benevolent dictator" may be required when there is a lot of cruft accumulated before going over to the option 3 (architecture without architects).
-Especially, the differences between the options "architecture without architects" and "inmates running the asylum" may be quite fluid and not recognizable easily {% cite Hohpe2020 %}.
+Especially, the differences between the options 3 (architecture without architects) and 4 (inmates running the asylum) may be quite fluid and not recognizable easily {% cite Hohpe2020 %}.

 In a nutshell, you shoud consider what architecture organization model is persistent in your organization.
 The different architecture review processes include different parties involved and, thus, different pros and cons.
-The parties involved in the processes such as the Architecture Review Board in the "classical" architecture review process can be represented by a group of knowledgable architects (benevolent dictator option), a well-organized architecture guild (architecture without architects option), or even a group of inmates running the asylum.
+The parties involved in the processes such as the Architecture Review Board in the "Classical" Architecture Review process can be represented by a group of knowledgable architects (option 1 - benevolent dictator), a well-organized architecture guild based on option 3, or even a group of inmates running the asylum (option 4).
-However, the people involved in the parties and, therefore, in the processes define the quality of the review output and, thus, the quality of an organization's architecture.
+However, the people involved in the parties of the processes define the quality of the review output and, thus, the quality of an organization's architecture.

 Also, some architecture review processes may not be possible in your organization due to political reasons.
-A group of architects (benevolent dictator) may not be interested in giving up power to strengthen development teams independence based on processes suggesting more the "primus inter pares" or "architecture without architects" options.
+A group of architects (option 1 - benevolent dictator) may not be interested in giving up power to strengthen development teams power based on processes suggesting more the option 2 (primus inter pares) or 3 (architecture without architects).
-We will discuss these issues in more detail in the respective sections of the approaches.
+We will discuss such issues in more detail in the respective sections of the different processes.

 In the next section, we describe the different prototypical architecture review processes.

-# The "Classical" Architecture Review Process
+## The "Classical" Architecture Review Process

-The "classical" architecture review process is the approach described by Maranzano et al. based on common architecture review processes at AT&T, Avaya, Lucent, and Millenium Services {% cite Maranzano2005 %}.
+The "Classical" Architecture Review process is described by Maranzano et al. in a paper based on common architecture review processes at AT&T, Avaya, Lucent, and Millenium Services {% cite Maranzano2005 %}.
-The paper stems from 2005, the idea is based on AT&T's practices from the 1990s.
+The paper stems from 2005, the idea is based on AT&T's practices from the late 1980s.
-A lot of further established companies still use this approach in some variation.
+A lot of established companies (still) use this approach in some variation.
-Some more insights can also be gained by [this blog post](https://techwithtech.com/it-architecture-review/).

-## Parties
+### Parties

 The approach considers three primary parties in an architecture review:
   1. the project team (requested architecture review),
   1. the review team (consists of experts, assembled for the review on the basis of their expertise, their independence from the specific project, and their ability to conduct themselves appropriately in a potentially difficult interpersonal situation), and
   1. the architecture review board (ARB) (a standing team that oversees the review process and its effect on the organization).

-## Process
+### Process

 The review process follows the roughly four phases.
 The specific implementation may vary.